As I explore running Gitlab server and pages in Docker I’ll need some

 address=/lh/127.0.0.1

-Finally I restart the NetworkManager service using the command sudo nmcli general reload
+Finally I restart the NetworkManager service using the command sudo nmcli general reload or I could have restarted the NetworkManager

 systemd service eg: sudo systemctl restart NetworkManager